shadisfr/NHL-Application/02_machine_learning_projects/Project4/Assignment4.md

 # Click-Through Rate (CTR) Prediction Assignment

 Click-Through Rate (CTR) prediction is a fundamental problem in **online advertising**, directly influencing both **platform revenue** and the effectiveness of **marketing campaigns**.
-In this assignment, you will analyze user interaction data to predict whether a user will **click on an online advertisement**.

 ---